harshsingh32/harshsingh32/README.md

 ### Education 🎓

-I'm currently pursuing my degree in **Bachelor of Technology in CSE**, Final year.
+I'm currently pursuing my degree in **Bachelor of Technology in Computer Science and Engineering**, Final year.
 I'm constantly seeking opportunities to enhance my skills and knowledge in **Fullstack development**.
 I'm looking for the **6 months internship opportunities in the same**.

 ### Projects🚀🚀
 Here are some of my notable projects: